 1. Clean Thoroughly

 Make sure the car is spotless inside, outside, and underneath.
 Professional cleaning before loading makes quarantine inspections much easier.
-New Zealand inspectors are particularly vigilant about dirt, insects, and hidden pests.
+New Zealand inspectors are especially vigilant about dirt, insects, and hidden pests.

 2. Inspect for Damage

-Ensure the car has no rust or signs of prior damage.
-Inspectors will scrutinize any repairs for potential issues.
+Ensure the car has no rust or visible damage.
+Inspectors will scrutinise any repairs for potential issues.

 3. Prepare the Car for Shipping